thingsboard/thingsboard.github.io/docs/user-guide/entities-and-relations.md

 Let's assume we want to build an application that collects data from soil moisture and temperature sensors, visualize this data on the dashboard, detect issues, raise alarms and control the irrigation.

 Let's also assume we want to support multiple fields with hundreds of sensors.
-Fields may be also grouped to the geo regions.
+Fields may be also grouped to the Geo regions.

 We believe there should be following logical steps to build such an application: